jindalatul/law-chat-poc-ui/README.md

-Create new folder and Download src and package.json
+Create new folder as your working directory.
+Download src and package.json

 if you have npm already installed. use npm install within folder where you have package.json, this will install required react dependencies and packages.